cba023/alaya-devdocs/docs/MTool使用手册.md

 - Parameters Description

-> amount: Use the account balance to increase the staking amount (LAT), the minimum added value is not less than 10, and the decimal point does not exceed 8 digits
+> amount: Use the account balance to increase the staking amount (ATP), the minimum added value is not less than 10, and the decimal point does not exceed 8 digits
 >
 > restrictedamount: use the account balance to increase the amount of staking, not less than 10 staking threshold, the decimal point does not exceed 8